 Using 1948 as a baseline, the Economic Policy Institute

 compared hourly compensation and productivity on a year to year basis.
 Up until 1970, productivity and hourly compensation increased in lock step with one other, with increased productivity being reflected in increased hourly compensation.
-From 1970 to present day, productivity has surged but wage growth has been lukewarm.
+After the mid-‘70’s productivity soared, but, by comparison, hourly compensation stagnated.